Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework: Summary and conclusions

 We have successfully performed the joint fit by reasonably reproducing the experimental data from the Belle collaboration on the two-meson invariant-mass spectra in the $\tau^- \to \pi^- \pi^0 \nu_\tau$~\cite{Belle:2008xpe}, $\tau^- \to K_S \pi^-\nu_\tau$~\cite{Belle:2007goc} and $\tau^- \to K^- \eta\nu_\tau$~\cite{Belle:2008jjb}, where the relevant unknown resonance parameters are determined.
 We then utilize those fitted resonance parameters to make predictions to the two-boson spectra and branching ratios for other five decay channels, including $\tau^- \to \pi^- \eta/\eta'\nu_\tau,\tau^- \to K^- \eta'\nu_\tau$ and $ \tau^- \to \pi^-/K^- a\nu_\tau$.
 Apart from the QCD axion scenario, we extend our analysis to the axion-like particle case by introducing a nonzero axion mass $m_{a}$.
 We compute differential decay widths for $ \tau^- \to \pi^-/K^- a\nu_\tau$ channels at $m_{a}=0$, 0.1~GeV and 0.3~GeV for illustrations, and calculate these branching ratios as a function of $m_{a}$ across a continuous range from 0 to 1~GeV.
+Our study reveals that to properly include the hadronic resonance contributions in the axion/axion-like particle productions from the tau decays are critical, since the production rates can be enlarged by around one order of magnitude, compared to the case by only including the leading-order chiral amplitudes.

-Our predicted branching ratios for $\tau^- \to \pi^- \eta/\eta'\nu_\tau$ and $\tau^- \to K^-\eta'\nu_\tau$ are in agreement with the current experimental upper limits.
-Furthermore, we present predictions for forward-backward asymmetries in the two-pseudoscalar boson decays of the $\tau$ lepton, which probe vector-scalar form factor interference that is absent in the differential decay widths with respect to the two-boson energy.
+Our predicted branching ratios to $\tau^- \to \pi^- \eta/\eta'\nu_\tau$ and $\tau^- \to K^-\eta'\nu_\tau$ are in agreement with the current experimental upper limits.
+Furthermore, we present predictions to forward-backward asymmetries in the two-pseudoscalar boson decays of the $\tau$ lepton, which probe vector-scalar form factor interference that is absent in the differential decay widths with respect to the two-boson energy.
 Our predictions to the branching ratios, invariant-mass distributions and the forward-backward asymmetries can provide useful guidelines to the future experimental measurements, such as the ongoing Belle II and future facilities like the Super Tau-Charm Facility and the Circular Electron Positron Collider.